watercable76/data_structs_tutorial/02_linked_lists.md

  <p>&nbsp;</p>

-The biggest difference between linked lists and arrays is when addding and removing from
+The biggest difference between linked lists and arrays is when addding and removing
-them.
+from them.
 When inserting at the beginning of an array, the array has to resize itself and
 shift all of the data.
-When dealing with a lot of data, this could be a very costly
+When dealing with a lot of data, this could be a very costly operation.

-operation.
+A linked list can be used to store data that references other similar data.
+For example, in
+a website, images may be in a sort of gallery where the user could click on an arrow that
+lets the user go through all of the images.
+If these images were stored in a linked list,
+running through the data would be quick as well as efficient.
+All the program would have
+to do is run through the refernces, and then the image would be set as the current refrence.

+There are so many ways to use linked list instead of a dynamic array, but that does not mean
+we should just use a linked list.
+When creating software, we must think about when each
+would be better, and how to implement them into our code.
+In the end, it is up to us to
+think and analyze when one would be better over the other.

 <p>&nbsp;</p>